 Fort Necessity, Arizona

-Sarah Jennings and the crew from the Tucson greeted word that Amy Porter was to head off to Phoenix to cover the story from there with thinly concealed joy.
+Sarah Jennings and the Tucson crew greeted word that Amy Porter was to head off to Phoenix with thinly concealed joy.
 “I don’t expect any of Devin’s people will miss her either,” Cardosa intoned under his breath as he and Emerson watched Porter climb into a pickup truck being driven by a member of the Arizona Home Guard.

 “I expect that’ll mean less live airtime for us,” Emerson countered.